udacity/frontend-nanodegree-arcade-game/README.md

 ## Dependencies

-The Arcady game utilizes Font-Awesome for the Memory Game icons and also utilizes Google Fonts for the Coda font-family.
+The Arcade game utilizes a resource.js and engine.js files provided by Udacity, in order to assist with proper operation of the arcade game